ironhack-labs/lab-financial-data-graphing/readme.md

 ## Iteration #3: Dates Filter

 As you can see, by default the API response give us the last month Price Index.
-In this iteration, we are going to add two date `input` to be able to filter this dates.
+In this iteration, we are going to add two date `input` to be able to filter these dates.

 Check out the [CoinDesk API documentation](http://www.coindesk.com/api/) (Historical BPI data) to figure out how we can filter the data and get the values between two dates.